Massimo Guiggiani: Gear Generation and Optimization

 and the identification of cutting parameters much better than those previously available.
 Software codes based on these algorithms were implemented under contracts from Avio Aero and the GearLab of Ohio State University.

 (The Science of) Vehicle Dynamics

-Since 1993 Guiggiani has been involved in Vehicle Dynamics, with the publication of books, including The Science of Vehicle Dynamics (2014, 2018 2nd ed.).
+Since 1993 Guiggiani has been involved in Vehicle Dynamics, with the publication of books, including The Science of Vehicle Dynamics (2014, 2018 2nd ed., and 2023 3rd ed.).
 Thanks to the contents of this work, he was invited to give long series of lessons at, among others, Ferrari F1 in Italy and Apple in the USA.
 In several parts, the book departs from commonly accepted explanations.

 Awards

-Textbook Excellence Award for The Science of Vehicle Dynamics, with the following motivation: The Science of Vehicle Dynamics is a masterful text written by an exceptional contributor in the field of applied mathematics.
-Students and professionals alike will benefit from this practical yet innovative treatment of the material, which has already impacted the industry.
+In 2019, The Science of Vehicle Dynamics received the Textbook Excellence Award for bringing "practical and innovative" material with industry impact..

+In 2026, Massimo Guiggiani was awarded the Soichiro Honda Medal, ASME's highest distinction for research in automotive engineering and transportation, with the following motivation: "For introducing a methodological approach to the study of vehicle dynamics, unveiling important theoretical aspects and putting an end to common misconceptions, ultimately transforming the discipline into a rigorous, predictive engineering science, reshaping industry practices".